ilblackdragon/django-manager/README.rst

-django-template
+Django-template
 ###############

-*Django-template* is python application for creating django project (instead django-admin startproject) using some specific convertions, that we use in our development process
+*Django-template* is python application for creating django project (instead django-admin startproject) using some specific convertions, that we use in our development process.

 .. contents::